Electric Scooter Speed Limiters: Laws, Safety & Legal Alternatives

 States like Austin, Texas, and Los Angeles mainly enforce 15 mph speed limits for rental scooters to secure pedestrians and riders, as per the NACTO 2023 report.
 The IIHS, 2022 studies reveal that 15 mph is considered the most convenient and safest operational speed for urban commuters.

-III.
 The Legal Landscape of Speed Limiter Removal in the USA

 Before attempting any method to remove the speed limiter, you must check your regional rules and regulations.
 As removing the speed limiter is lawful in some states, and some states don’t allow it.
 Riding a modified scooter on public roads led to penalties, criminal charges, and impoundment.
 Ensure safety legislation before riding.